 Child Safeguarding Statement

 Under the Children First Act 2015, all organisations providing ‘relevant services’, to children and families must have a Child Safeguarding Statement in place.
-This is a written statement, informed by a risk assessment, that specifies the service being provided and the principles and procedures to be observed in order to ensure, as far as practicable, that a child availing of the service is safe from harm.
+This is a written statement that specifies the service being provided and the principles and procedures to be observed in order to ensure, as far as practicable, that a child availing of the service is safe from harm.
+The Statement must be informed by a risk assessment.

 Child Safeguarding Statements must be reviewed within 24 months or following any material change in any matters to which the Statement relates.